Ilaz Kodra: Founding the KLA and First Actions

+Kodra participated in the Battle of Rezalla from 26 to 28 November 1997 along with Adem Jashari, Mujë Krasniqi, Abedin Rexha, Nuhi Geci and many other KLA fighters.

 During the War

 In the aftermath of the Massacre in Prekaz in March 1998, where Adem Jashari and nearly the whole of the Jashari family were killed, Kodra continued to fight.
 Alongside figures like Fehmi Lladrovci and Abedin Rexha, Kodra was instrumental in expanding KLA operations across Kosovo.

 As part of the leadership team in Drenica, Kodra worked alongside notable figures such as Sami Lushtaku, Hashim Thaçi, Mujë Krasniqi, Sylejman and Rexhep Selimi.
 Together, they helped organize, structure, and expand the resistance movement across key regions like Dukagjin, Anadrin, Nerodimë, Shalë, and Llap.
 Their collective efforts resulted in a well-coordinated resistance that played a vital role in the KLA's strategic victories.

 Kodra's military acumen was particularly evident in the rugged terrain of the Qyqavica mountains and throughout Central Drenica.
 His leadership extended beyond planning; he was actively involved in combat operations, demonstrating a hands-on approach to warfare.
 He was instrumental in training and mobilizing troops, including volunteers from local communities and members of his own family, such as Samiu, Hasani, Nysreti, and others.
 His brigade became a symbol of resilience, fighting against overwhelming odds in the face of Serbian aggression.

 One of the most defining moments of Kodra's military career came after the death of Fehmi Lladrovci and Xhevë Krasniqi-Lladrovci on September 22, 1998.
 Kodra was appointed the commander of the 114th Brigade, which was subsequently named "Fehmi Lladrovci" in honor of its former leader.
 His brigade operated extensively across the whole Drenica Operational Zone, from Qyqavica mountains to villages and cities like Prekaz i Epërm and Skënderaj.

 In early 1999, the Serbian military launched a series of major offensives throughout Kosovo, attempting to crush the remaining pockets of KLA resistance.
 One of these offensives targeted the Drenica region, where Ilaz Kodra was positioned with his men.
 Serbian forces intensified their brutal crackdown on the local Albanian population, with heavy artillery and airstrikes to overwhelm the KLA fighters and their civilian supporters.